 Science, Technology and Innovation (STI) for implementing the SDGs

 In September, 2015, the United Nations General Assembly unanimously adopted the 2030 Agenda for Sustainable Development that comprise of 17 Sustainable Development Goals (SDGs) and 169 targets.
 The SDGs provide the universal goals to the issues the world including Japan and the humanity faces.
-The goals and targets of the SDGs are relevant to the implementation of Super Smart Society, "Society 5.0" (Forth Industrial Revolution), set by the 5th Science and Technology Basic Plan as a major pillar of the Japan's Plan for Dynamic Engagement of All Citizens for the strategic growth as well as to the basic principle of our international cooperation.
+The goals and targets of the SDGs are relevant to the implementation of Super Smart Society, "Society 5.0", set by the 6th Science, Technology, and Innovation Basic Plan as a major pillar of the Japan's Plan for Dynamic Engagement of All Citizens for the strategic growth as well as to the basic principle of our international cooperation.